-Salon, Milonguero, Nuevo … Why limit yourself to just one Tango style when you can learn the basic principles and use your better understanding to then choose the style which feels right for you as your learning develops?
+Salon, Milonguero, Nuevo … Why limit yourself to just one Tango style when you can learn the basic principles and use your better understanding to choose the style that feels right for you as your learning develops?

-We want you to make the dance your own, and to do that you need all the possibilities at your fingertips.
-Saying that dancing the Tango in a social environment; with other people in the room, may be a little daunting at first, but rest assured we are there to help you with your first social experience is pleasurable and as enjoyable as you deserve.
+We want you to make the dance your own, and you need all the possibilities.
+Dancing the Tango in a social environment, with other people in the room, maybe a little daunting at first, but rest assured, we are here to help you with your first social experience, which is pleasurable and as you deserve.

-It is important to be considerate of other people on the dance floor and to do this we will show you how to respect other couples dancing nearby, and develop an understanding for the dance floor as a whole.
-A good place to start learning how to dance the Tango is to explore the Salon style first, which will give you a good grounding to then explore, and find your own Tango style.
+It is essential to be considerate of other people on the dance floor.
+To do this, we will show you how to respect other couples dancing nearby and develop an understanding of the dance floor.
+An excellent place to start learning how to dance the Tango is to explore the Salon style first, which will give you an excellent grounding to study them and find your Tango style.

-Dance is a physical form of movement to music, so it is important to be able to feel your body communicating with your partner’s body whilst moving with the music in order to truly understand and learn.
+Dance is a physical form of movement to music, so it is essential to feel your body communicating with your partner’s body whilst moving with the music to understand and learn genuinely.
 For this reason, we do not post class recaps with any written dance instruction (things can be lost in translation).
 Nor do we post video clips.
 Instead, I invite you to experience it all in person when you attend a class, and you are welcome to record video clips for your own personal recollection.

-We respectfully ask that you do not post any personal video recordings publicly as it is not intended to be a complete class, and it is unfair to expect students to try to learn the whole lesson from scratch.
+We respectfully ask that you do not publicly post any personal video recordings, as it is not intended to be a complete class, and it is unfair to expect students to try to learn the whole lesson from scratch.